john-hewitt/fast_align.java/README.md

 The source code in this repository is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+ - Note that until we remove the GNU `getopt` depenency, the package is not compliant with the Apache license.

 # Input format

 Input to `fast_align` must be tokenized and aligned into parallel sentences.
 Each line is a source language sentence and its target language translation, separated by a triple pipe symbol (`|||`).
 An example is as follows.